Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

-Luma (Prey (2017) + Mooncrash) aims to rewrite the game late rendering and post processing phases to improve the look of the game without drifting from the original artistic vision (believe me!).
+Luma is a Prey (2017) + Mooncrash DLC mod that re-writes the game's late rendering and post processing phases to improve the game's look without drifting from the artistic vision (believe me!).
 The highlight feature is adding HDR support, DLSS and new Ambient Occlusion, making it akin to a smallish Remastered.
 The mod works by hooking into the game's code and replacing shaders.